XRPLF/xrpl-dev-portal/content/references/protocol/ledger-data/ledger-entry-types/xchainownedcreateaccountclaimid.md

 ---
 html: xchainownedcreateaccountclaimid.html
 parent: ledger-entry-types.html
+seo:
-blurb: The `XChainOwnedCreateAccountClaimID` ledger object is used to collect attestations for creating an account via a cross-chain transfer.
+    description: The `XChainOwnedCreateAccountClaimID` ledger object is used to collect attestations for creating an account via a cross-chain transfer.
 labels:
   - Interoperability
 status: not_enabled